Depression is not a normal part of aging

 Learn the signs of depression and ways to feel better.
 You are worth it.

-Older adults are faced with many life changes due to typical aging, such as death of a spouse, moving out of the family home or declining health or mobility; therefore, symptoms of depression are sometimes overlooked or missed by doctors, family members and friends.
+Older adults are faced with many life events that come with living a long life, such as dealing with the death of a spouse or life partner, moving out of their home to live in senior housing and declining health or mobility that come with normal aging.
+All these things combined may lead anyone to feel sad or stressed.
+Therefore, actual symptoms of clinical depression may be overlooked or missed by doctors, family members and friends.

 Symptoms of depression

-- Feeling sad, crying too much or too often.
+- Feeling sad or crying too much/too often.

-- Sleep problems – either not getting enough sleep or wanting to sleep all the time, feeling tired all the time.
+- Either not getting enough sleep or wanting to sleep all the time.

-- Eating problems – not wanting to eat at all, or overeating.
+- Eating problems, such as not wanting to eat or overeating.

 - Not wanting to participate in activities that you normally enjoy.